squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 Jerry Murdock,
 Gerard Eviston,
 Rob Poe,
-FrancescoChemolli
+FrancescoChemolli,
+ReubenFarrelly

 == About This Document ==

-The Squid FAQ is copyrighted (2005) by The Squid Core Team.
+The Squid FAQ is copyrighted (2006) by The Squid Core Team.

 This FAQ was maintained for a long time as an XML Docbook file.
 It was converted to a Wiki in July 2005.